jamiepratt/hyperlith/README.md

 - Actions modify the database and return a 204 or a 200 if they `merge-signals`.
 - Render functions re-render when the database changes and send an update down the `/updates` SSE connection.

+#### Work sharing (caching)

+Work sharing is the term I'm using for sharing renders between connected users.
+This can be useful when a lot of connected users share the same view.
+For example a leader board, game board, presence indicator etc. It ensures the work (eg: query and html generation) for that view is only done once regardless of the number of connected users.

+There's a lot of ways you can do this.
+I've settled on a simple cache that gets invalidate when a `:refresh-event` is fired.
+This means the cache is invalidated at most every X msec (determined by `:max-refresh-ms`) and only if the db state has changed.

+Future work could invalidate parts of the cache based on what has changed in the db.
+To add something to the cache wrap the function in the `cache` higher order function.

 ## Other Radical choices

 #### No CORS